danhetrick/ircpatch/README.md

 Settings for **IRC-Patch** are handled by [XML](https://en.wikipedia.org/wiki/XML) files called *patchfiles*; they contain all the information needed for bot to connect any number of servers and channels together;  each channel patched will be considered a single link.
 Multiple links can be created in a single *patchfile*  The root element for a patchfile is **patch**, and all other elements are children of the root.

 [irc-patch.pl](https://github.com/danhetrick/ircpatch/blob/unstable/irc-patch.pl "irc-patch.pl") is the main program, a Perl script.
-To use, either create a patchfile named *default.patch* in the same directory as the script, and run *irc-patch.pl* with no arguments, or create a patchfile with a different name and run *irc-patch.pl* with the patchfile's filename as the first (and only) argument.
+To use, either create a patchfile named *default.patch* in the same directory as the script, and run `irc-patch.pl` with no arguments, or create a patchfile with a different name and run `irc-patch.pl` with the patchfile's filename as the first (and only) argument.

+## The Link

+The *link* is the network facilitated by **IRC-Patch**.
+Each IRC channel "patched" is "linked" to identically named channels on all servers the bot is connected to.
+Even though **IRC-Patch** can "patch" multiple channels, each channel operates individually from each other;  users on one link can't chat with users on another link.

 ### example.patch

 [example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel.
-Each patched channel will only be able to "talk" to their identically named counterparts (so, "#mychannel" on EFnet and "#mychannel" on Undernet, if patched, will only have messages relayed to each other;  if "#otherchannel" is patched on both networks by the same bot, it will only be able to "talk" to "#otherchannel", and "#mychannel" will only be able to "talk" to "#mychannel").
 Patchfiles are XML based, and feature a number of elements, some required, and some not:

 ### Required patchfile elements
   * `channel` - Sets the channel to relay.
 At least one channel element is required.